pyfar/pyfar/README.rst

 Getting Started
 ===============

-Check out the `examples notebook`_ for a tour of the most important pyfar functionality and `read the docs`_ for the complete documentation.
-Packages related to pyfar are listed at `pyfar.org`_.
+Check out the `pyfar.org`_ for a tour trought the pyfar universe, including complete documentation of this package and the other packages.

 Installation
 ============